samsquire/ideas2/README.md

 # 57. Stream/Pipeline editor

-An editor for streams, such as Bash pipelines or Kafka streams.
+Another program in an Office suite: An editor for streams, such as Bash pipelines or Kafka streams.
 Would allow you to replay data between points in the pipeline and test each stage independently.

 # 58. Desktop Advertising